 Court Records are considered public records, so they are accessible to anyone who requests them.
 Court Records include a court case file containing a docket and all documents filed in the court case.
 You can access the court records via the internet, or at Clerk of Court office in the county where the case was filed.

 Every state maintains a record of people’s criminal history.
 These state databases are connected so you can track criminal backgrounds from other states.
-You can go to courthouse and inquire, or check the website.
-You must know which county the crime occured in, and if it was in a different state entirely, you may have to pay for a more comprehensive search.
+You can go to courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and if it was in a different state entirely, you may have to pay for a more comprehensive search.